 Food

-Kushiage Cuisine: Exploring the World of Kushiage
+Kushikatsu Cuisine: Exploring the World of Kushikatsu(Kushiage)

-What is kushiage?
+What is kushikatsu(kushiage)?

-Kushiage is a dish in which ingredients are cut into bite-sized pieces, skewered on bamboo skewers, coated with breadcrumbs, and deep-fried in oil.
+Kushikatsu(Kushiage) is a dish in which ingredients are cut into bite-sized pieces, skewered on bamboo skewers, coated with breadcrumbs, and deep-fried in oil.

 Ingredients used for the dish include seafood, meat, and vegetables.